danicacorpuz/danicacorpuz.github.io/objectstorage.md

 In this tutorial, you were able to communicate with the Object Storage service to upload and download files directly.

 The code shown below shows the connection to the service.
-The credentials needed to successfully connect to the service are `auth_url`, `userId`, `password`, `domainName`, and `project`.
+The service credentials needed to successfully connect to the service are `auth_url`, `userId`, `password`, `domainName`, and `project`.
 The domainName and project attributes are passed to Identifier class to create an Identifier which is a name based authentication.

 ```text
 Identifier domainIdent = Identifier.byName(domainName);